 As always, work side-by-side with your veterinarian to ensure your horse’s recovery success.

-Though surgery is often successful, it doesn’t come without risks.
+Though surgery is often successful, it does not come without risks.
 Possible complications include:

 - Endotoxic shock, where damaged bowel can release bacteria which then may release endotoxins that can depress the heart and inhibit circulation to the body;